• Home

 Metro Bike Trails Guide

 Hello, and welcome to Metro Bike Trails Guide.
-My name is Séamus Flynn.
-This website contains reviews of different bicycle trails (most of which are paved) in the Minneapolis/St. Paul five-county metro area.
-Here we have a growing -- and already huge -- number of bike trails.
-Over the next few years, I will be posting reviews as I systematically bike the trails.
-I'll also post good routes that use my favorite trails.
-Whether you're out for a spin 'round the lake or a trek 'cross the state, I hope you find this site helpful for finding new trails to bike.
+My name is Seamus Flynn.
+This website contains reviews of most paved bicycle trails in the Minneapolis/St. Paul five-county metro area, as well as good routes that use my favorite trails.
+Here in the Twin Cities we have a growing, and already huge, number of bike trails.
+Whether you're out for a short lakeside ride or a statewide trek, I hope you find this site helpful for locating new places to bike.

 FAQs